xivanalysis/xivanalysis/src/parser/jobs/smn/NOTES.md

 - [ ] aflow drift in non-timeline visual?
-- [ ] show player actions for bahamut
+- [x] show player actions for bahamut
+- [ ] show status durations on timeline
+- [ ] i mean this is core stuff but down for the count maybe?

 # SMN Analysis (Nem's thoughts)